-In circumstance where a Stage 4 or 5 student is absent due to illness or misadventure on the day an assessment task is scheduled or due, they must provide the school with written evidence from a medical professional or from their parents/carers explaining the specific reason.
+In circumstances where a student in Year 7, 8.
+9 or 10 is absent due to illness or misadventure on the day an assessment task is scheduled or due, they must provide the school with written evidence from a medical professional or from their parents/carers explaining the specific reason.